grafana/pyroscope/examples/java-jfr/rideshare/README.md

 ## Visualizing Diff Between Two Flamegraphs
-While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two flamegraphs is better visualized via a diff flamegraph, where red represents cpu time added and green represents cpu time removed.
+While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two tagsets/flamegraphs is better visualized via a diff flamegraph, where red represents cpu time added and green represents cpu time removed.
 Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flamegraph.
 ![4_java_fourth_slide-01](https://user-images.githubusercontent.com/23323466/173279888-85c9eead-e3cd-48e6-bf73-204e1074ad2b.jpg)